fscorrupt/awesome-stars/README.md

 - [Ipmake/PerPlexed](https://github.com/Ipmake/PerPlexed) - PerPlexed is a complete redesign of Plex's UI using the plex media server API.
 - [louislam/dockge](https://github.com/louislam/dockge) - A fancy, easy-to-use and reactive self-hosted docker compose.yaml stack-oriented manager
 - [productiveops/dokemon](https://github.com/productiveops/dokemon) - Docker Container Management GUI
-- [Clooos/Bubble-Card](https://github.com/Clooos/Bubble-Card) - Bubble Card is a minimalist card collection for Home Assistant with a nice pop-up touch.
 - [kriziu/kripoll](https://github.com/kriziu/kripoll) - An app to create polls and vote.
 - [Damian-Zuk/pollwizard](https://github.com/Damian-Zuk/pollwizard) - Web application for creating polls and voting made using FastAPI and React.js
 - [HashTalmiz/PromptPolls](https://github.com/HashTalmiz/PromptPolls) - A full stack app that allows you to create Polls without signing up and vote in them, but does not allow duplicate votes.